FAN: Fourier Analysis Networks: Experiments

 \subsection{Periodicity Modeling}

 \paragraph{Setup.} In periodic modeling tasks, we select periodic functions with practical significance and compare the models' performance in learning the underlying principles of periodicity.
 Specifically, we generate data from periodic functions over a large domain, using a portion of this domain as training data and the entire domain as test data, i.e., a part of test data would be out of the domain of training data.
-We compare \modelname~ and its variant \modelname~(Gated), with MLP, KAN, and Transformer.
+We compare \modelname~ and its variant \modelname~(Gated)\footnote{\modelname~(Gated) is a variant of \modelname~that adds gates to control the tendency of the layer, with the formula defined as $\phi_g(x) = [g \cdot \cos(W_p x) || g \cdot \sin(W_p x) || (1 - g) \cdot \sigma(B_{\bar{p}} + W_{\bar{p}} x)]$, where $g$ is a learnable parameter.}, with MLP, KAN, and Transformer.
 The input of this task is scalar.

-\textbf{Results.} Figure \ref{PM Experiments}, along with Figure \ref{more_periodicity} of Appendix, show the performance of \modelname~and other baselines in periodicity modeling.
+\textbf{Results.} Figure \ref{PM Experiments}, as well as Figure \ref{more_periodicity} in Appendix, show the performance of \modelname~and other baselines in periodicity modeling.
 The results indicate that existing neural networks, including MLP, KAN, and Transformers, exhibit notable deficiencies in their ability to model periodicity.
 Although they attempt to fit these periodic functions, their ability limits their performance in modeling a large domain of periodicity, including the test data within and outside the domain of the training data.
-In contrast, \modelname~ significantly outperforms baselines in all these tasks of periodicity modeling.
+In contrast, \modelname~significantly outperforms baselines in all these tasks of periodicity modeling.
 Moreover, \modelname~ performs exceptionally well on the test data both within and outside the domain, indicating that our specialized design of FAN can effectively model and understand periodicity rather than merely memorize the training data.

 We also compare the training process of different models on the tasks of learning complex periodic functions, as shown in Figure \ref{loss}, which leads to the following findings.
 1) \modelname~far exceeds the other baselines in both convergence speed and final effects.
 2) \modelname~(Gated) often achieves faster convergence than \modelname, but the final performance remains comparable.
 3) Although the baselines show stabilization or gradual reductions in training loss as the number of epochs increases, their modeling may have diverged considerably from the distribution of the test data, resulting in a sharp increase in test loss.
 This phenomenon further demonstrates the shortcomings of these models in capturing periodicity.